-MPH students may come in costume, provided that the costume is in good taste (i.e., suitable for viewing by children as young as four).
-No weapons, real or simulated, are permitted as part of a costume, nor are other items that would not be permitted in school ordinarily (for example, liquor bottles).
-The dress code is eased for the day for students genuinely in costume.
-Scary, provocative or gory costumes are not allowed.
-Costumes perpetuating racial, cultural, and gender stereotypes are not allowed.
+MPH students in the Middle School and Upper School may come to school in a costume that is in good taste (i.e., suitable for viewing by children as young as three).

+No weapons, real or simulated, are permitted as part of any costume worn on campus, nor are other items that would not ordinarily be permitted in school (for example, liquor bottles).
+Costumes that are scary, provocative or gory or that depict or characterize racial, cultural, and gender stereotypes are not allowed on campus.